evidentlyai/evidently/docs/book/introduction/core-concepts.md

 [All metrics](all-metrics.md)
 {% endcontent-ref %}

-# When to use Reports
+## When to use Reports

 You can use Reports at different stages of the ML lifecycle: from exploratory data analysis and pre-deployment model evaluation to production monitoring and debugging.

 **Debugging and exploration**.
 Reports are best for visual analysis of the data or model performance.
 For example, during model quality evaluation on the training set, when debugging the model quality decay, or comparing two models.

 **Metric logging**.
 You can also add a model or data evaluation step in the ML pipeline, get outputs as JSON, and log it to a database.
 For example, you can later visualize it using other BI tools.

 **Reporting and documentation**.
 You can also use Evidently reports to share results with the team and stakeholders or log them as documentation.
 For example, you can record the results of the model performance after training.

+# Tests and Test Suites

-# What is a Test?
+## What is a Test?

 Tests help perform structured data and ML model performance checks.
 They explicitly define the expectations from your data and model.